Buddhism in the World (text)

 With the Chinese occupation of Tibet, the Dalai Lama, the Karmapa, and other Vajrayana Buddhist leaders fled to India.
 A Tibetan government in exile was established in Dharamsala, India.

-1966 CE Thich Nhat Hanh to U.S. and Western Europe
+1966 CE Thich Nhat Hanh Visits the U.S. and Western Europe

-The Fellowship of Reconciliation invited Thich Nhat Hanh to tour the U.S. in 1966 to explain to the American public the meaning of the Buddhist-led demonstrations against the American-supported Saigon government.
-As the result of his outspoken appraisal of the Saigon government’s policies during this tour, Nhat Hanh faced certain imprisonment upon his return to Vietnam.
+Thich Nhat Hanh is a Vietnamese monk, teacher, and peace activist.
+While touring the U.S. in 1966, Nhat Hanh was outspoken against the American-supported Saigon government.
+As a result of his criticism, Nhat Hanh faced certain imprisonment upon his return to Vietnam.
 He therefore decided to take asylum in France, where he founded Plum Village, today an important center for meditation and action.

 1975 CE Devastation of Buddhism in Cambodia

-Pol Pot’s Marxist regime declared Year Zero upon coming to power.
-In the next four years, most of Cambodia’s 3,600 Buddhist temples were destroyed.
+Pol Pot’s Marxist regime came to power in Cambodia in 1975 CE.
+Over the four years of his governance, most of Cambodia’s 3,600 Buddhist temples were destroyed.
 The Sangha was left with an estimated 3,000 of its 50,000 monks.
 The rest did not survive the persecution.

 1989 CE Founding of the International Network of Engaged Buddhists (INEB)

-INEB began in Thailand as a conference of 36 monks and lay persons from 11 countries.
+The International Network of Engaged Buddhists (INEB) began in Thailand in 1989 as a conference of 36 monks and lay persons from 11 countries.
 Today, it has expanded to 160 members and affiliates from 26 countries.
 As its name suggests, INEB endeavors to facilitate Buddhist participation in social action in order to create a just and peaceful world.

 1989 CE Dalai Lama Receives Nobel Peace Prize

-Tenzin Gyatso, the Fourteenth Dalai Lama, was awarded the Nobel Peace Prize for his tireless work spreading a message of non-violence.
-He has said on many occasions about Buddhism, “My religion is very simple–my religion is kindness.”
+Tenzin Gyatso, the Fourteenth Dalai Lama, was awarded the Nobel Peace Prize in 1989 for his tireless work spreading a message of non-violence.
+He has said on many occasions about Buddhism, “My religion is very simple – my religion is kindness.”

-2010 CE Western Buddhist Teachers called for U.S. Commission of Inquiry to Burma
+2010 CE Western Buddhist Teachers call for U.S. Commission of Inquiry to Burma

 Buddhism in America (text)